Following specialist excision surgery with Dr. Cook, the vast majority of patients achieve lasting relief of their pain without recurrence.

 In the vast majority of cases, a single laparoscopic surgery with Dr. Cook to meticulously remove all areas of endometriosis will bring about long-term relief of symptoms.
 84% of Dr. Cook’s patients did not require further surgery despite ongoing follow-up.
 When interpreting reoperation rates it is important to recognize that reoperation may not only be indicated to treat recurrent or persistent endometriosis but may also be as a result of other gynecological disorders.
 For example, a condition that may co-exist with endometriosis is adenomyosis (where endometriotic tissue involves the muscular walls of the uterus).
 So even if removal of endometriosis has been complete, some patients may later return for surgery to treat other associated pelvic disorders.

 With over a decade of follow-up of hundreds of patients we have found a recurrence rate of under 7% following excision surgery with Dr. Cook.
 Interpreting recurrence rates can be difficult.
 Given only a relatively small percentage of our patients ever undergo reoperation and given recurrence can only be established via surgery, it is the assumption that patients who are pain-free have no recurrence.
 Perhaps more accurately we should say that of all our patients who undergo surgery for endometriosis, less than 7% are found to have endometriosis at reoperation and therefore recurrent pain following initial surgery is unlikely to be due to recurrent endometriosis.
 Another important question is whether recurrence equates to mere disease persistence or true cases of disease recurrence.
 Was disease missed or has new disease formed since the earlier surgery?
-Given the low rate of endometriosis detected at reoperation after careful removal of all disease, Dr. Cook’s results suggest that true recurrence is in fact a rare event and in most cases all endometriosis can be successfully treated without recurrence.
+Given the low rate of endometriosis detected at reoperation after careful removal of all disease, Dr. Cook’s results suggest that true recurrence is, in fact, a rare event and in most cases, all endometriosis can be successfully treated without recurrence.
 This may come as a surprise to many readers since most doctors insist that surgery is at best a Band-Aid and that the disease will inevitably return in time (why do surgical results differ between specialists and non-specialists?)
 As you can see, our success rates, however, beg to differ.

-We mention previously that of the small number of centers worldwide that have collected long-term data on their patients, success rates are typically only reported within medical circles.
+We mentioned previously that of the small number of centers worldwide that have collected long-term data on their patients, success rates are typically only reported within medical circles.
 An obvious question you may be pondering is how do Dr. Cook’s surgical success rates compare with those of other world-renowned endometriosis surgeons, published in the scientific literature.
 The answer is that our results concerning reoperation and disease recurrence rival those published by predecessors in the field [1,2,3].
 Dr. Cook takes pride in providing his patients with the best surgical care available.

 Graphical representation of surgery outcomes: